athmane/hppm-autoreports/README.md

 # hppm-autoreports

-Automatic reports PS script for HP Performance Manager

 ## SYNOPSIS
-Automatic reports for HP Performance Manager
+Automatic reports PowerShell script for HP Performance Manager

 ## DESCRIPTION
 A script to automatically generate reports from HP Performance